altmp/altv-docs-gta/articles/references/game-files.md

 Used for Entities, which are combined into a [YTYP](##YTYP)

 ### Example
-Inside OpenIV, an YDR looks like this.
+Inside OpenIV, an YDR looks like this<br>
 <img src="https://i.imgur.com/HahxAnr.png" alt="YDD Example" style="zoom: 45%"/>

 ## RPF